Jamianvesh/FoodMeds/README.md

    <img src="Images/Image 2.png" alt="Sign-Up Page" width="300" />

-**3. Once you are logged in, you can see the dashboard where your healthy body composition is displayed like this.**
+**3. Once you are logged in, you can see the dashboard where your healthy body composition metrics are displayed like this.**

    <img src="Images/Image 3.png" alt="Dashboard View 1" width="300" /> <img src="Images/Image 4.png" alt="Dashboard View 2" width="300" />